wragge/dfat-documents-web/_volumes/volume-8-1945/81-evatt-to-beasley.md

 ---
+doc_date: '1945-05-01'
+doc_num: 81
+doc_order: 81
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[SFU : EVATT COLLECTION, UNITED NATIONS-MISCELLANEOUS]'
-title: "81 Evatt to Beasley"
+title: Evatt to Beasley
-volume: "Volume 8: 1945"
-doc_id: 3112
+vol_full_title: 'Volume 8: 1945'
 vol_id: 8
-doc_date: 1945-05-01
+vol_title: 'Volume 8: 1945'
 ---

-# 81 Evatt to Beasley

-## Draft Cablegram [1] SAN FRANCISCO, [1 May 1945]
+Draft Cablegram [1] SAN FRANCISCO, [1 May 1945]

 [Received 2 May 1945]

 Evatt to Mulrooney for Beasley alone.
-No copies are to be made &amp; I trust you also to assist in this vital matter.
+No copies are to be made & I trust you also to assist in this vital matter.

 1\.
 News of Curtin's illness is very distressing.
 Please inform him of the great concern my wife and I feel about him and how tremendously we wish for his earliest and fullest recovery.